 How long does it take to install a Swing Door?

 We usually aim to complete installations within one working day.
 However, this can change depending on the type of door and the work that is required.
-We always aim to ensure that your premise are secure at all time.
+We always aim to ensure that your premises are secure at all times.
 We install both internal and external doors, such as shop fronts on a street or internal office doors.
-Installations unusually take place during working hours but we can accommodate you during out of office hours if required.
+Installations usually take place during working hours but we can accommodate you during out of office hours if required.